greeve/cv/index.md

 # Education

-## M.S. in Library and Information Science

-- [San Jose State University][sjsu]
+- 2016, *M.S. in Library and Information Science*, [San Jose State University][sjsu]
-- 2016

-## B.S. in Geography with an emphasis in Geographic Information Systems
+- 2007, *B.S. in Geography with an emphasis in Geographic Information Systems*, [Brigham Young University][byu], GPA 3.76

-- [Brigham Young University][byu]
-- 2007
-- GPA 3.76

 # Publications